ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 > [!alert] **Actions on the snapshot**
 >
 > Any actions on the snapshot other than *unshelve* can be very dangerous for your infrastructure in case of misuse.
-It is not recommended to deploy a new instance from any snapshot created as a result of suspending an instance.
 Once you *unshelve* an instance, the snapshot is automatically deleted.
+It is not recommended to deploy a new instance from any snapshot created as a result of shelving(suspending) an instance.
 >
 > OVHcloud is providing you with machines that you are responsible for.
 We have no access to these machines, and therefore cannot manage them.
 You are responsible for your own software and security management.
 If you experience any issues or doubts when it comes to managing, using or securing your server, we recommend that you contact a specialist service provider.
 >